International Academy of Colleges of Anaesthesiologists

-IACA was officially launched at the 2021 ANZCA Annual Scientific Meeting in Melbourne on 30 April 2021, with ANZCA President Dr Vanessa Beavis being appointed the honorary chair.
+IACA was officially launched at the 2021 ANZCA Annual Scientific Meeting in Melbourne on 30 April 2021, with then-ANZCA President Dr Vanessa Beavis being appointed the honorary chair.

 IACA brings together a network of clinicians, researchers and educators committed to promoting the understanding and role of anaesthesia and the work of its fellows, with a vision of learning from each other, sharing knowledge and experiences as well as creating a strong international college community of practice.

-ANZCA President and IACA honorary Chair, Dr Vanessa Beavis believes that “the global pandemic has highlighted the pivotal role played by anaesthetists world-wide and that in unprecedented times, the speciality has risen to the occasion providing care, comfort and compassion to patients and drawing strength and support from their colleagues.
+ANZCA President and IACA honorary Chair, Dr Vanessa Beavis, commented at the launch that “the global pandemic has highlighted the pivotal role played by anaesthetists world-wide and that in unprecedented times, the speciality has risen to the occasion providing care, comfort and compassion to patients and drawing strength and support from their colleagues.
 The IACA will foster and carry this forward.”

 Medical colleges around the world are improving patient safety and quality of care through the delivery and provision of support for high standards in training, education, professional practice and research.
 While focused on broad collaboration, the IACA looks to build on the synergies of collective activities already in place: